 Investment tax credit for solar

 The federal investment tax credit (ITC) is far and away the best solar incentive.
-The ITC gives back 26 percent of what you paid for solar on your taxes.
+The ITC gives back 30 percent of what you paid for your solar project on your federal income taxes.
 Instead of a deduction, which reduces your taxable income (as would happen with any charitable donations you make in a year), a tax credit directly offsets what you would otherwise owe in taxes.
 In other words, instead of just being taxed on a lower income, the federal ITC offsets what you actually owe in taxes, and can even come back to you as a refund from the IRS.
 Learn more about the investment tax credit, including FAQs.

 State tax credits